Oct. 23, 2014 20:01 UTC

-Forward Looking Statement Safe Harbor
+Forward-Looking Statement Safe Harbor

-This document contains forward-looking statements as that term is defined in the Private Securities Litigation Reform Act of 1995.
-These statements relate to future events or our future results of operations.
-These statements are only predictions and involve known and unknown risks, uncertainties and other factors, which may cause actual results to be materially different from these forward-looking statements.
+This document and the abstract referred to herein contain “forward-looking statements,” as that term is defined in the Private Securities Litigation Reform Act of 1995.
+These statements relate to our expectations regarding future events or our future results of operations.
+These statements are only predictions and involve known and unknown risks, uncertainties and other factors, any one of which may cause actual results to be materially different from these forward-looking statements.
 The Company cautions readers not to place undue reliance on any such forward-looking statements, which speak only as of the date they were made.
-Certain of these risks, uncertainties, and other factors are described in greater detail in the Company’s filings with the U.S. Securities and Exchange Commission (“SEC”), all of which are available free of charge on the SEC’s web site http://www.sec.gov.
-These risks include, but are not limited to, risks relating to the development of GCS-100 and LJPC-501, the success and timing of future preclinical and clinical studies of these compounds, and potential indications for which GCS-100 and LJPC-501 may be developed.
+Certain of these risks, uncertainties and other factors are described in greater detail in the Company’s filings with the U.S. Securities and Exchange Commission (SEC), all of which are available free of charge on the SEC’s web site http://www.sec.gov.
+These risks include, but are not limited to, risks relating to the future development of LJPC-501 for the treatment of CRH and HRS, GCS-100 for the treatment of CKD, LJPC-1010 for the treatment of NASH, and LJPC-401 for the treatment of iron overload and the success of future development activities for these and other drug development programs sponsored by the Company; and potential indications for which these drug candidates may be developed.
 Subsequent written and oral forward-looking statements attributable to the Company or to persons acting on its behalf are expressly qualified in their entirety by the cautionary statements set forth in the Company’s reports filed with the SEC.
 The Company expressly disclaims any intent to update any forward-looking statements.

 La Jolla Pharmaceutical Company